 Given the overhead of running these sorts of programs, and the added friction of doing them externally, my guess is that these sorts of groups will continue to mostly occur informally for groups of folks who already know each other, as well as within the halls of large companies.
 I do think there will always be a small – but healthy – business run by companies who specialize in fostering these groups, but ultimately I believe groups like this are so prone to dissolving over time that it’ll be a tricky business to scale.

+Personally, the learning circle I joined met last week and had a delightful discussion.
 We’ll have our second meeting in early March, and I hope it lasts for six months or so before it fizzles out.
 Either way, I’ve already gotten to meet and learn from some great folks.